pratiraut/Pizza-Analysis/README.md

   The primary dataset used for this analysis is the "pizza_sales_excel_file.xlsx" file, which contains details information about orders in the year 2015.

+Learnings:
+1. Importing Data from SQL to Power BI
+2. Data Cleaning and Transformation using Power Query
+3. Data Modelling
+4. Using Tooltips
+5. Using Bookmarks
+6. Basic and Advanced DAX
+7. Finance Related Terms

 ## Problem statement

 - KPI's